ChilliWorks/ChilliSource/readme.md

 Contribution
 ------------
-Information on how to contribute will be coming soon!
+Information on how to contribute can be found on the [Website](http://chilli-works.com/).